 The special builds contain these following perks.

-- Install a Zip utility like 7zip to extract IMG file from the downloaded file.
+- Install a Zip utility like 7zip to extract the IMG/bin file from the downloaded file.

-- Use Win32 Image Writer, then select the IMG file and select the USB device from the menu.
+- Use Win32 Image Writer (or Rufus) then select the IMG file and select the USB device from the menu.

 - Click on “Write”.

 Nerveware a company, forks the open-source code of Google’s Chromium OS and forges Nerveware CloudeReady.
-It’s like Phoenix OS (Modded Android OS with extra functions) but for Chrome OS for PC.
-The changes includes additional management features and hardware support, and the company business plan is to sell it directly to schools and businesses who want to use Chrome OS on their existing PCs.
+It’s like Phoenix OS (Modded Android OS with extra functions) but Chrome OS for PC.
+The changes include additional management features and hardware support.
+The company’s business plan is to sell it directly to schools and businesses that want to use Chrome OS on their existing PCs.

 They also offer a free version of CloudReady for home users.
 Since it’s Chromium OS-based, you don’t get the functionality to run Android Apps on it; moreover certain multimedia and DRM features may also not work on some websites.

 It’s easy to mistake this as a Chrome OS.
-It’s a Linux based operating system with chromium Browser to give you the look of Chrome operating system.
+It’s a Linux based operating system with chromium Browser to give you the look of the Chrome operating system.
 It is the best of these two Worlds.
-Since it is running on Linux you can also install Linux applications and play with the terminal.
-In past we have discovered is a similar Linux project Goes by the name cub Linux but unfortunately, the developer shut down the project after a copyright name dispute with Google.
-If you have used a Linux operating system before it is easy to get used to it the operating system play around the chromium web browser.
+Since it is running on Linux you can install Linux applications and play with the terminal.
+In past we have discovered is a similar Linux project Goes by the name Cub Linux but unfortunately, the developer shut down the project after having a copyright dispute with Google.
+If you have used a Linux operating system before it is easy to get used to it the operating system plays around the chromium web browser.

-Which Chrome OS for PC fork you like to install?
+Which Chrome OS fork you’re going to use?